Regulatory guide - Entry to inquire into suspected contraventions

 2.4 Additional right

-- employee records that are directly relevant to a suspected contravention, or
+• employee records directly relevant to the suspected contravention

-- other documents that are directly relevant to a suspected contravention and that are not held by the relevant PCBU.[18]
+• any other document that is directly relevant to the suspected contravention that are not held by the relevant PCBU.

-The declaration within the notice of entry goes towards establishing that there are relevant workers at the primary workplace, which relates to the WHS entry permit holder’s entitlement to enter the primary workplace under section 117.
+The declaration within the notice of entry goes towards establishing that there are relevant workers at the primary workplace, which relates to the EPH’s entitlement to enter the primary workplace under section 117.
 However, the relevant PCBU is not entitled to know the identity of individuals who are relevant workers.
-This is because a WHS entry permit holder is not required to disclose the name of any worker at the workplace to the relevant PCBU, although a WHS entry permit holder may do so if the worker in question consents.[22]
+This is because an EPH is not required to disclose the name of any worker at the workplace to the relevant PCBU, although an EPH may do so if the worker in question consents.[20]

 2.5 Use of information and documents

-A WHS entry permit holder who obtains information or a document pursuant to a right of entry under section 117 or section 120 in an inquiry into a suspected contravention must not use or disclose the information or document for a purpose that is not related to the inquiry or rectifying the suspected contravention, except in very limited circumstances.[23]
+An EPH who obtains information or a document pursuant to a right of entry under section 117 or section 120 in an inquiry into a suspected contravention must not use or disclose the information or document for a purpose that is not related to the inquiry or rectifying the suspected contravention, except in very limited circumstances.[21]
+The use or disclosure of personal information obtained by an EPH during entry is also regulated under the Privacy Act.

 References